AnthonyLeigh25/qLab-CustomShowTime-Script-w-Companion/SETUP.md

 The patch and the levels are written to the cue on every build, so the config always wins.
 Levels go on after the patch, because changing either the file or the patch rebuilds a cue's level matrix.

-Left and right are the crosspoints for a stereo file on default routing.
-A mono file has no right channel, so the summary will report that one as failed and you can ignore it.
+Left and right are the first and second outputs of the patch, the same faders the Levels tab shows next to the master.
+Row 0 of the level matrix holds the master and the output levels, so a patch with only one output will report the second as failed, which you can ignore.
 A patch that will not set leaves the cue on the workspace default, which is audible somewhere rather than silent, so that one is reported but does not fail the build.